-The third step of the process if no resolution is found or if the issue involves the athletic director, an athletic counsel will be convened to address the concern(s).
-A student athlete and parent/guardian must provide a written request to meet with the athletic counsel within three days of any incident.
+The third step of the process if no resolution is found through the athletic director, an athletic counsel will be formed and convene to address the concern(s).
+A student athlete and parent/guardian must provide a written request to meet with the Athletic Council within three business days after meeting with the Athletic Director.
+The Athletic Council will have 10 business days from the day the request is received to meet, investigate the incident, and to make a final decision on the issue.
+The committee's final written decision will then be brought to the superintendent for review, required changes if needed and final approval.